Transphobia in the United States: Transphobia in US culture

 In March 2022, Senator Marsha Blackburn used the confirmation hearing of Judge Ketanji Brown Jackson to bring up "transgender issues," asking whether transgender women should be allowed to compete in sports with cisgender women.

 When Jeopardy! champion, Amy Schneider, threw the first pitch at Oracle Park in June 2022, Fox Sports cut away from her and showed a first pitch from NASCAR driver Kurt Busch instead.
 The cut from the first pitch was pointed out on Twitter where it was seen as transphobic.
 Fox Sports says that "first pitches are never aired as part of their game broadcasts," and showing Busch was part of a "promotional package for an upcoming NASCAR race."
 Sports Illustrated argued that no matter the reason for showing Busch instead of Schneider, the "optics" of the situation did not paint Fox Sports in a good light.
+As more sports companies have shown support for transgender athletes, increases in "hate and transphobia" have been observed anecdotally by athletes such as skater, Jeffrey Cheung.

 In May 2022, State Farm faced attacks from conservative activists over their GenderCool Project which would donate children's books with LGBTQ themes to schools and libraries.
 The project was meant to "raise awareness around what it means to be transgender, inclusive and nonbinary."
 Due to the backlash, State Farm dropped the project.

 In June 2022, pride month, The Daily Wire commentator Matt Walsh released a documentary called What Is a Woman?.
 Walsh is also the publisher of the children's book Johnny the Walrus, which allegorically compares being transgender to pretending to be a walrus.
 Media Matters reported that on the first day of pride month alone there were eight instances of transgender people being disparaged on Fox News, especially transgender swimmer Lia Thomas.

 In August 2022, right-wing Twitter account Libs of TikTok falsely claimed that Boston Children's Hospital was performing hysterectomies and other gender affirming surgeries on "young girls."
 The false claim was picked up by many, becoming viral and reaching high-profile conservatives such as Stephen Miller.
 Other high-profile celebrities who have promoted Libs of TikTok included Joe Rogan, Donald Trump Jr., and Tucker Carlson.